gsl-lite/gsl-lite/doc/Features.md

 ```
 Again, one could say that `not_null<>` "lifts" the precondition of non-nullability into the type system.

-Technically, non-nullability is not necessarily an invariant of `gsl_lite::not_null<>`, and thus our redefinition of
+Technically, non-nullability is not necessarily an invariant of `not_null<>`, and thus our redefinition of
 `FilePtr` does not add a non-nullability invariant to `FileHandle`.
 However, because a `nullptr` can appear only in the *moved-from state*, a nullability contract violation
 can occur only if a moved-from object is being used.
 Because *use-after-move* errors can often be detected by static